International Philosophy Olympiad: Hungary

 The IPO selection procedure in Hungary is closely related to and based on the National Students Competition in philosophy, which is embedded in a wide range of National high-school competitions organized under the auspices of the Ministry of Education.
 All the competitions (mathematics, etc.) are organized in 3 levels, over January - April.
 The competitions in philosophy involve 11th and mainly 12th grade students, altogether approx. 300 students nationwide.

 The first, school-level round is based on testing knowledge in history of philosophy (thus emphasizing the relevance of the curricula and maturity criteria).

 Students with sufficient score are eligible to enter the 2nd round.
 The second round is about writing an essay, students are free to select one topic out of four.
 The best papers are selected by a jury of Academics, which consists of Faculty staff members invited by the ME, who will invite the students to the finals, i.e. an oral examination.
 Hungarian is the only official language all through the national competition levels.

 The IPO Selection invites the best 30 students after the 2nd round.
 Under the supervision of the Hungarian Philosophical Society, a new Jury are being invited who will propose the 4 quotations, and they should evaluate all the papers.
 Students will take part at the IPO selection where all the IPO rules and regulations are respected: essay-writing, bi-lingual dictionary, timing, evaluation criteria, languages, etc. Usually approx. 15 students take part at the IPO selection and the authors of best 2 papers are proposed to participate at the IPO.

 Students receive assistance from their teachers to participate at the competitions, however the Philosophical Youth Camps and the „Philosophical tea-house” movement (inspired by IPO colleagues in Turkey) may also help students to gain and deepen their interest in philosophy.

 India

+The Indian team does not participate anymore.

-The Olympiad is non-funded and thus a totally voluntary effort for both the teachers and students.
-The selection process, which is organized by Kedar Soni, is in two stages:
+The Olympiad was non-funded and thus a totally voluntary effort for both the teachers and students.
+The selection process, which was organized by Kedar Soni, was in two stages: